Graduate Programs

 Welcome to WOU’s Graduate Studies and Research Office!

-WOU’s sponsored project office supports faculty and staff across campus as they pursue and realize research and sponsored projects goals.
+WOU’s sponsored project office supports faculty and staff across campus as they pursue and realize research and sponsored project goals.
 We are here to support faculty and staff every step of the way.
-If you are interested in applying for a grant or funded project, please reach out to us at sponsoredprojects@wou.edu or visit https://wou.edu/spo/ for details on how to apply for grants and how we support you throughout the process.”
+If you are interested in applying for a grant or funded project, please reach out to us at sponsoredprojects@wou.edu or visit https://wou.edu/spo/ for details on how to apply for grants and how we support you throughout the process.

 Office of Dean of Graduate Studies and Research